 - 1. Separate accessible energy sub-meters, labelled with the end energy consuming use, are provided for the following systems (where present):

 - a.
 Space Heating

 - b.
 Domestic Hot Water

 - c.
 Humidification

 - d.
 Cooling

 - e.
 Fans (major)

 - f.
 Lighting

 - g.
 Small Power (lighting and small power can be on the same sub-meter where supplies are taken at each floor/department).

 - h.
 Other major energy-consuming items where appropriate (see Compliance Notes).

+- 2. All energy sub-meters have a pulsed output to enable future connection to a Building Management System (BMS) for the monitoring of energy consumption.

 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings Where an existing building is being extended and it has existing building services plant and systems that will be common to both the new extension and existing building, the criteria for energy metering cover the entire building.
 Lighting & small power Due to traditional distribution methods, it can be difficult to cost-effectively separate lighting and small power.
 It is acceptable, within a single floor, for lighting and small power to be combined for metering purposes, provided that sub-metering is provided for each floor plate.
-Other major energy- consuming items Other major energy-consuming items, depending on the building type, might include, for example, plant used for swimming or hydrotherapy pools, kitchen plant, cold storage plant, laboratory plant, sterile services equipment, transportation systems (e.g. lifts & escalators) drama studios and theatres with large lighting rigs.
+Other major energy- consuming items Other major energy-consuming items, depending on the building type, might include, for example, plant used for swimming or hydrotherapy pools, kitchen plant, cold storage plant, laboratory plant, sterile services equipment, transportation systems (e.g. lifts & escalators) drama studios, theatres with large lighting rigs and network distribution boxes.
 Modular boiler systems Where the building uses a modular system and the rated input power of the lead boiler is less than the figure in Table 10 Size of plant for which separate metering would be required(Additional Information), but greater than 10kW (see Additional Information), sub-metering of the lead boiler is still required to comply with the criteria of this issue.